Rhymes with:

 So I turn'd into a sty

-Thou shalt not wash the dishes, nor yet feed the swine,--Ruby her currant-wine;
+Thou shalt not wash the dishes, nor yet feed the swine,--

 Grand were the strutting turkeys,